This is where Wuhan coronavirus cases have been confirmed worldwide

 When the woman landed in Sweden on January 24, she was free of symptoms of the infection, but later developed a cough and contacted a local hospital, Sweden’s Public Health Authority said in a statement.
 She was isolated in the hospital’s infection clinic, but is not seriously ill.

-Thai health officials have confirmed six new cases of the Wuhan coronavirus bringing the countrywide total to 25.
+Thailand reported seven new confirmed cases of Wuhan coronavirus cases on Saturday, bringing the total tally up to 32, according to the Ministry of Public Health.

-Speaking at a press conference on Tuesday, the Director General for the Disease Control Department, Dr. Suwannachai Wattanayingcharoen, said that four of the new cases are Thai nationals and the additional two are Chinese nationals.
-Two of the Thai nationals are a married couple who recently traveled to Japan and the other two Thais are "hired car drivers" who have transported Chinese passengers.

-Five out of the six cases are in stable condition, but the sixth case -- who is 70 years old and also suffers from tuberculosis -- is in critical condition according to Dr. Wattanayingcharoen.
+Four of the cases are Chinese nationals, and the other three are Thai nationals.

 Thai airports are now screening all Chinese visitors for symptoms.
 Thai citizens are also being asked to report anyone who seems to have fallen ill after recently traveling from China.